SandaManojkumar/smart-agriculture-monitoring-system/README.md

 [![Watch the video](https://img.youtube.com/vi/m9mYeabbnJE/hqdefault.jpg)](https://youtu.be/m9mYeabbnJE)

-📺 Click the image above to watch the demo on YouTube.
+📺 Click the thumbnail to watch the demo on YouTube.

 ---